 “Fuck!
 Fuck!”
-Peter yelled as he stomped into his bedroom, clutching his hair with both hands.
+He stomped into his bedroom, clutching his head with both hands.
 “We are so fucked!”

-“Calm down,” Kora said irritably.
-“If you give in to panic, then—”
+“Calm down,” Kora grumbled.
+“If we give in to panic, then—”

 “Oh, am I panicking?”
-He turned to Kora, his wide-eyed face slick with sweat.
+He fixed her with a wide-eyed gaze.
 “I’m sorry—did you miss the part where a motherfucking Pain Lord broke into our dimension?
 I guess we should all start chanting ‘Serenity Now!’
 Or we could—”

 “Thank you,” Kora said.

 “No problem,” Eun replied.
-She turned to Peter and looked him squrely in the eye.
-“Do you want to throw a tantrum, or do you want to solve the problem?”
+She looked Peter squarely in the eye.
+“You gonna throw a tantrum, or do you want to solve the problem?”

-He rubbed his reddening cheek and stared sullenly at the ground.
-“What do you have mind?” he muttered.
+He rubbed his cheek and stared at the ground.
+“What’s the plan?” he muttered.

-“Which is going to happen anyway, if we sit on our hands,” Eun countered.
+“Which is going to happen anyway, if we sit on our hands and do nothing,” Eun countered.
 “This is the big leagues, Peter—we need to ante up.”

 Kora clapped him on the shoulder.
 “Our worlds have come together, and it is no accident, Peter of Clan Lee.
-Our association has blessed me with meaning.
-Blessed me with purpose.
-And you—you have been blessed with the chance to make a difference.
-In the end, they are one and the same.
-We three have arrived at a critical juncture, worthy of bards’ tales and minstrels’ songs.
-Do we rally together and become something more?
-Or do we hide behind fear and toxic comfort?
-We would slowly wither, poisoned by the relentless smolder of time and regret.”
+My sojourn on Earth has blessed me with meaning…blessed me with purpose.
+And you—you have been similarly blessed: with the chance to make a difference.
+We three are at a critical juncture.
+Do we rally together and rise as one?
+Or do we cower behind fear and comfort, poisoned by the smolder of time and regret?”

-Peter stared at the ground, his brow creasing as he thought of his teachers.
-Ms. Hoaglund, Mr. Perez, Mrs. Peschard…due to his intelligence, he’d never had to pay attention in any of their classes, but still—they’d been teaching him a lesson through their beaten faces, their weary demeanors, their resigned spirits.
-The faculty at Atherton had succumbed to exactly what Kora was talking about: the “relentless smolder of time and regret.”
-They hadn’t helped him with math or history, but nevertheless, they’d shown him something deeper—something profound.
-Something beyond dry, tradition-bound curriculum.
+Peter’s gaze dropped again.
+He thought of his teachers: Ms. Hoaglund, Mr. Perez, Mrs. Peschard…he’d never had to pay attention to their classes, but still—they’d been teaching him a lesson through their beaten faces, their weary demeanors, their resigned spirits.
+The faculty at Atherton had succumbed to what Kora was referencing: the smolder of time and regret.
+They hadn’t helped him learn math or history, but they’d shown him something deeper—something that transcended scantrons and essays.

-An epiphany dawned in his hormone-addled brain: you could learn from anyone—any thing—if you set aside dismissal and judgment, and you were brave enough to accept the phrase, There, but for the grace of God, go I. It was only now, after traveling through the bleed between dimensions, after watching his friends nearly perish, did Peter Lee finally understand.
+An epiphany dawned in his hormone-addled brain.
+You could learn from anyone—any thing, really—if you set aside your dismissal and judgment.
+If you were brave enough to accept the phrase: There, but for the grace of God, go I.

 “Peter?”
 Eun asked softly.

-The three teens ate a fresh dose of zen zaps, and kicked free of the “real world.”
-They caught a brief glimpse of their physical bodies lying down, and then their astral forms were sucked into a synesthetic whirl of color and sound.
-Music became taste, taste became heat, heat became mandala…this time around, it didn’t surprise them.
+The three teens ate a fresh dose of zen zaps and kicked free of the “real world.”
+Music became taste, taste became heat, heat became mandala…but this time around, it didn’t surprise them.
 They did not give in to astonishment.

-[You guys good?]
-Peter’s dimorphic visage flickered between white and black, blue and red, then elongated into a spiraling strand of double-weave green.
+[Everyone good?]
+Peter’s visage flickered between white and black, blue and red, then stretched into a spiral of double-weave green.

 [Where to?]
-Eun was a roiling boil of liquid streams, arcing out and up, then crashing back down into an aqueous center.
+Eun was a roil of liquid streams, arcing out and up, then crashing back into an aqueous center.

-Peter thought for a moment.
+Peter thought about it.
 [Um…try this: think of that feeling when you’re trying to find an answer.
-You know when you’re searching on the internet, and—]
+Like when you’re googling something, or—]

-Kora: [—like when you’re sparring at half-speed, so you can see your own weaknesses and—]
+Kora: [—when you’re sparring at half-speed, so you can see your own weaknesses or—]

-Eun: [—or when you really listen to someone, so you can understand what they’re truly getting at—]
+Eun: [—when you really listen to someone, so you can truly understand what they’re trying to say.]

 Peter projected a nod.
 [Yeah.
-Focus on that.
-That should do it…I think.]
+That should do it.
+(I think.) ]

-Kora—she now looked like an empty suit of Edo-style samurai armor—projected a wave of doubt.
+Kora—now an empty suit of samurai armor—projected a wave of doubt.
 [You think?
 Or you know?]

 [This isn’t a science, remember?]
 Eun chided.
-[We have to work with what we’ve got.]
+[Let’s work with what we’ve got.]

 [Sorry.]
-Kora morphed back into a katana, lit by a fresh cluster of anime-style sparkles.
+Kora morphed back into a katana, lit by a cluster of anime sparkles.
 [Okay—let’s do it.]

-Their psyches, still caught in a maelstrom of color, floated away from each other as they each concentrated on their respective activities—whatever directed them toward a spirit of inquiry.
-Gridded wireframe ran up their thought-forms, transforming them into a fantastic collection of gears, hinges, and sparking transistors.
-They floated back toward each other, merging their intricate nodes into a recognizable shape:
+Their psyches, still caught in a maelstrom of color, floated away from each other as they each concentrated on whatever triggered their spirit of inquiry.
+Gridded wireframe ran up their thought-forms, turning them into a fantastic collection of gears, hinges, and sparking transistors.
+Then they floated back toward each other, merging their intricate nodes into a recognizable shape:

 A circuitry-threaded key.